dosipod/SrWiki/LED-Preferences.md

 **Note 2:** The 2D matrix value should contain values for number of pixels in all your connected panels.

-**Note:** Animations are written so that the first LED in in the panel(s) is in the top left corner.

 ### 2D Panels
 A matrix is made of 1 or more identical physical led panels (physical layer) Setting name | Value Range | Description | Master/Dev